Go Back

 • 3 cups raw rice preferably a short-grain variety like idli rice

-• 1 cup cooked rice parboiled rice works well
+• 1 cup cooked rice parboiled rice works well.
+If you don't have cooked rice you can replace with Aval or flattend rice

 • 1 Tablespoon sugar